-If you have lymphoma, contact the skilled legal team at Phillips Disability to discuss your situation in a free, no obligation legal consultation.
+If you have lymphoma, contact the skilled legal team at Dayes Law Firm PC to discuss your situation in a free, no obligation legal consultation.

 We can determine if you may qualify for benefits and guide you through the legal process.
 If your initial application is denied, we can help with every stage of the appeals process.
 We work on a contingency fee basis and only get paid if your claim is approved.